michael8090/QuadTreeInCollision/README.md

 # QuadTreeInCollision

-It's a experiment that uses quad tree in collision test
+It's an experiment that uses quad tree in collision test

 See the live demo [here](http://undefined.im/)